 I am very active in my Music at Christ the King Catholic Church where I Sing, play Guitar, and Direct Choir for the 11:30 AM Mass each Sunday.
 I am responsible for choosing and ensuring that the music we provide reflects the particular Sundays readings and Holy Days.
 I have been providing music for Christ the King Church since about 1972.
 My brother John Valdez was instrumental in getting me involved in the Church again after I had left the Church back when I was about 18 years old.
 Even though I do not read music I have been able to learn to play guitar and learned to Direct Choir through sheer will and determination.
 Well that and the Holy Spirit guiding me.

-Today is September 15, 2011, and as I write this I am age 65 (October 11, 1945), but will turn 66 in a few short weeks.
-I just started using Medicare back in October of 2010.
-My health is Ok, but I do have kidney stone problems.
+Today is June 10, 2015, and as I write this I am age 69 (October 11, 1945).
+My health is Ok, but I have had kidney stone problems.
 I have had four Lithotripsy (Shock Wave) procedures and one Lithotripsy (Laser) procedure to get rid of two one inch diameter stones and one 1/2 inch diameter stone in the last few years.
 I have been placed on several different diets and supplements and lately some pills to add Potassium Citrate to my body chemistry to try to help keep the stones from forming.
+In the Winter of 2015 I had to have back surgery to remove bone spurs which were pressing against my left Sciatica Nerve.
+This had been very painful, and still is to some degree and I may always have some pain, but it is not near as bad as it had been in the previous two years.

 Merry and I enjoy being retired and we don't really need to worry about income.
 Along with our savings from our Job (401K, IRA's, Savings Programs, etc) we also have income from Social Security.
 I also recieve a small amount of money for providing music at the Church.
 This was not something that I wanted, and had been doing this for free for many many years, but then the Church needed to hire a Main Choir Director, and that Director did not want the responsibility of the Mass that I was doing, so they so they hired me as a Self Employed Choir Director specifically for the 11:30 AM Mass.